NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Krampus.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
     desc: " (aura,emotion,fear,mental) 120 feet.
-DC 42 Will check\n"
+DC 42 Will check\n\n* * *\n"

   - name: "Limited Immortality"
     desc: "  Though Krampus still needs to eat, drink, and sleep, he doesn't age and can't die of old age.
-If Krampus is killed, a new Krampus forms elsewhere in the world after a year's time.\nThe new Krampus retains the memories of the previous iteration and likely holds a grudge against whoever killed him the year before.
+If Krampus is killed, a new Krampus forms elsewhere in the world after a year's time.\n\nThe new Krampus retains the memories of the previous iteration and likely holds a grudge against whoever killed him the year before.
 If a method to disrupt this cycle exists, it has yet to be discovered by mortals."

 attacks:
   - name: ""